LukeShirnia/nginxcfg/README.md

 # ![Build Status](https://github.com/LukeShirnia/nginxcfg/workflows/nginxcfg/badge.svg)

-The nginxctl allows to control some of the functionlities of nginx daemon.
+The nginxcfg allows to control some of the functionlities of nginx daemon.
 This tool is similar to apachectl and which main feature is to list domains configured on a nginx webserver.